Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Applications

 Consider Hotelling's $T^2$ statistic

 where

-note that the generalized inverse is often used in place of the inverse in \eqref{eq:T^2}, though here we may allow $T^2$ to take any value whenever $S^2$ is singular --- as long as $T^2$ remains a statistic.
-Note that $S^2$ is defined as the empirical covariance matrix of the sample $(X_i)_{i=1}^n$, rather than the sample covariance matrix $\frac{n}{n-1}S^2$.
+the generalized inverse is often used in place of the inverse in \eqref{eq:T^2}, though here we may just let $T^2:=0$ whenever $S_Y^2$ is singular.
+Also note that $S_Y^2$ is defined as the empirical covariance matrix of the sample $(Y_i)_{i=1}^n$, rather than the sample covariance matrix $\frac{n}{n-1}S_Y^2$.
 Call $T^2$ ``central'' when $\mu=0$ and ``non-central'' otherwise.